tinkerbell/tink/docs/components.md

 # Components

-### Cacher

-Cacher is the data store that Rover pulls from.
-It uses Postgres as its data store.
-The data stored is structured in a way such that the information is split into two groups: information directly required by Rover to operate and anything else that will be relevant to other parts of the system, called metadata.

 ### Boots

 Handles DHCP requests, hands out IPs, serves up iPXE.
-It also uses Cacher to pull and push the data.
+It also uses Tinkerbell client to pull and push the hardware data.

 ### Osie